uranian throne

 Hyala reflected in despair, My question is answered.
 The people are changed.
 Small hope counting on them.
 And now I must go forward.
 Nyav too.
 Before we're pushed.

 Dignity was the best policy just then.
-A kind of humble pride formed the glue to fasten the overlapping awareness of two lives with a shared soul, as circumstances summoned forth that side of Hyala Movoun which in ancient times had ensured her triumph as First Sunnoad.
-This included a secret personality trait - a ruthless gambling instinct - which now took her in charge.
+A kind of humble pride formed the glue to fasten the overlapping awareness of two lives with a shared soul, her two lives, as circumstances summoned forth that side of Hyala Movoun which in ancient times had ensured her triumph as First Sunnoad.
+Brought in by the mix, a secret personality trait - a ruthless gambling instinct - now took her in charge.

 Far from shrinking, Hyala would stride forward.
-She'd meet what was coming to her.
+She would meet what was coming to her.
 This included not only the dread Tree but also a quite different shape, more distant but getting closer.

 Sure enough, while she gazed, the expanding smudge of light began to reveal that it swathed a Face.
 Now intermittently visible through shifting gaps in the uneasy crowd, the tyrant Dempelath himself had come to attend his triumph.